 So, the table is as follows:

 |Club||Degree of loft||Average distance (male golfer high mid and low handicap)||Average distance (lady golfer high mid and low handicap)|

 |Lob wedge||58-62 degrees||50-70-90 yards||35-45-50 yards|

-Now we have this information we can see that the higher the loft, the shorter the distance ball is going to travel.
-This isn’t al negative though, the more loft you have on your club, the more control you have.
-If you want to see what control really is, then check out this video of Phil Mickleson’s three best wedge shots ever.
+Now we have this information, we can see that the higher the loft, the shorter the distance ball will travel.
+This isn’t all negative though, the more loft you have on your club, the more control you have.
+If you want to see what control really is, then check out this video of Phil Mickelson’s three best wedge shots ever.

 (It’s good to see even the golf gods get into trouble sometimes and that they sometimes have to play in the rain, just like the rest of us).

 What exactly is loft?